 Operation IceBridge products may include test flight data that are not useful for research and scientific analysis.
 Test flights usually occur at the beginning of campaigns.
 Users should read flight reports for the flights that collected any of the data they intend to use.
 Check IceBridge campaign Flight Reports for dates and information about test flights.

 Blair, Bryan, and Michelle Hofton.
-2010, updated current year.
-IceBridge LVIS L2 Geolocated Surface Elevation Product, [list dates of data used].
-Boulder, Colorado USA: NASA Distributed Active Archive Center at the National Snow and Ice Data Center.
-Digital media. http://nsidc.org/data/ilvis2.html.
+2010, updated 2012.
+IceBridge LVIS L2 Geolocated Surface Elevation Product, [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center. http://nsidc.org/data/ilvis2.html.

 Land, Vegetation, and Ice Sensor (LVIS)